25 Jan Recycling wartime exploded munitions

 Our artisans obtain metal for recycling from CMAC (Cambodia Mine Action Centre) demining officers and from fishermen who catch bullet casings in their nets.

 In a tidy new housing development in South Phnom Penh, we find the foundry of Chantha Thoeun‘s family at the end of a quiet alley.
 Chantha learned the brass smithing trade at age 14 in the orphanage he was living in since his parents were killed by the Khmer Rouge.
 After coming of age and apprenticed by older tradesmen, he started work at a social enterprise in town, and then set up his own foundry.
 Read more about his story here.

 Chenla Chan was also a refugee, and now supports his family by recycling bombshell scrap through orders from Emi &Eve.
 Chenla opens his home to the neighborhood children by way of impromptu day care centre, and on Sundays his home serves as the neighbourhood church.
 His jewellery making funds these community efforts.
 Read his story here.

 Every cloud has a silver lining.
 What courage have you gained from passing through the fire of tough times?
-A piece from our collection serves as a symbol of strength.
+A piece from our collection can serve as a symbol of strength.
 Do you have a friend or loved one who is going through difficulties?
-Gift them a bombshell brass piece from our collection as a reminder that there is light at the end of the tunnel.
+Gift them a bullet brass piece from our collection as a reminder that there is light at the end of the tunnel.